gerassimos/kgs/exercises/K_S5_Kubernetes_Services_ex.md

    - name: back-end
  - Use the IP address of the `back-end` service to access the *back-end* web stack
  - Use the IP address of a back-end POD to access the *back-end* web stack
- - Use the busybox "helper" POD to test the DNS resolution of the `back-end` service
+ - [Optional] Use the [Debugging DNS Resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) tutorial to test the DNS resolution of the `back-end` service

 ---